marcusvolz/mathart/README.md

 Create mathematical art with R

-Most of the parametric equations underlying these plots were discovered by the mathematical artist [Hamid Naderi Yeganeh](https://mathematics.culturalspot.org/home).
-Links to Hamid's equations can be found in the documentation.
+This package provides functions and data for creating mathematical art.

+Note: Previously this package contained functions for generating data from parametric equations discovered by the mathematical artist [Hamid Naderi Yeganeh](https://mathematics.culturalspot.org/home).
+The equations, which are publically available, generate data that, when plotted without further processing, closely resemble Hamid's artworks.
+To ensure that I do not inadvertently receive credit for Hamid's work and out of respect for the artist I have removed any functions and plots derived from his equations, and apologise to Hamid for any confusion this may have caused.

 ## How to use